quietfanatic/Sequoia/src/model/readme.md

-This directory should (eventually) contain all meaningful application state, not just stuff that's saved in the DB.
+This directory contains all meaningful application state, not just stuff that's saved in the DB.
 The only exceptions are:
  - Trivial UI stuff like scroll positions
  - Profile-related stuff, which is mostly only read at startup.